 Lk.
 Wa: Seward Park and Mercer Is: April 26

 Repeat of route from two weeks ago with much less wind.
 South around Seward Park, across to Mercer, North under I-90, across the lake in the lea of the bridge, and back.
 Nice day, fancy houses, no unusual wildlife, but lots of waterfowl.

 Lk Wa north end; May 11

 Clockwise loop around north end of Lake Washington from Sammamish River.
 Some south wind producing surf-able rollers.

 Lummi Island, Puget Sound: May 16

 Circumnavigation of Lumi Island with a WKC group.
 Sixteen boats launched from beside the ferry terminal, against the wind down to the DNR campground.
 (Very nice campground.)
 This was my first trip with an established group of kayakers, so I was pleased to see that I stayed near the front of the group much of the time.
 After rounding the south point, it seemed like the wind died away, however, we were picking up speed in the building flood tide.
 Stopped at Lummi Rocks for another break.
 Impressive wall of trees up the side of the island.
 Some tidal rips to play in.
 7 mph up Rosario Strait.
 One more stop near the north end.
 Current in Hale Passage for the return was mild for the crossing.

 13 mi, singles

 Invited a neighbor to kayak with us.
 Lake nearly full.
 Clouds down to the hills around the lake.
 A beaver slapped water at me.
 Around the whole central lake.
-We all had great paddle.
+We all had a great paddle.